 So what is EV, really?
 It’s more than a technical term.
 Driving something simpler, cleaner, and often more enjoyable is a choice.

 It doesn’t mean giving up performance.
 It doesn’t require sacrificing convenience.
 In many ways, it’s the opposite.
-Driving electric redefines what we expect from a car; once you experience it, it’s hard to return.
+Driving electric redefines what we expect from a car.
+And once you experience it, it’s hard to return to ICE.
+In fact, that’s what nearly all EV owners say – they do not intend to ever turn back to a fossil-fuel vehicle.